RDC4321/Python-Projects/README.md

 # Python-Projects
-Hello!
-This is a repository containing the Python projects that I have made.
+Hello! 👋
+This repository contains Python projects I’ve built while learning and practicing Python — from beginner fundamentals to small capstone-style projects.

+The goal of this repo is to:
+- Strengthen Python fundamentals
+- Practice problem-solving and logic
+- Build small but complete programs from scratch

 Table of Contents:
 **BEGINNER LEVEL**